aminulislamtutul/Store_Management_System_with_Newman_report/README.md

   git clone https://github.com/aminulislamtutul/Store_Management_System_with_Newman_report.git
 ```
 3. Import the Postman collection:
    - Open Postman.
    - Click on the Import button.
    - Select the file from the repository.
-4. Import the Postman environment:
+5. Import the Postman environment:
+   - In Postman, click on the gear icon in the top right corner.
+   - Select **Import** and choose the file.